temporalio/documentation/docs/java-testing-and-debugging.md

 by your favorite Java IDE.

-Note that when debugging your Workflow code, the Temporal Java SDK includes deadlock detection which fails a workflow task in case the code blocks over a second without relinquishing execution control.
+Note that when debugging your Workflow code, the Temporal Java SDK includes deadlock detection which fails a Workflow Task in case the code blocks over a second without relinquishing execution control.
 Because of this you can often encounter the `PotentialDeadlockException` exception while stepping through Workflow code during debugging.